wolfSSL/wolfssl-examples/tls/README.md

 server code.

-The "Load client certificates into `WOLFSSL_CTX`" block is how we load `CERT_FILE` into `ctx` so that we can verify the identity of the servers we connect to.
-It should be noted that that third argument, here `NULL`, is a path to search for certificate files.
-It should also be noted that all files are assumed to be in the PEM format.
+The "Load client certificates into `WOLFSSL_CTX`" block is how we load `CERT_FILE` into `ctx` so that we can verify the certificate of the servers we connect to.
+It should be noted that all files are assumed to be in the PEM format.

 Before continuing, we should remember to update our "Cleanup and return" block at the bottom of `main()` to free `ctx` and cleanup wolfSSL.
 It should now look